fladd/ScanSessionTool/paper/paper.md

-recordings) and their analysis [@nichols_best_2017], but also the detailed documentation of the data collection process [i.e. notes and data about the scan sessions themselves, @borghi_data_2018; @glover_function_2012], standardization in this domain is currently lacking.
-Most current approaches focus on automatized reproducible analysis (e.g. https://github.com/ReproNim), and shared MR images often only made available after transformation into a derivative data format, such as the Brain Imaging Data Structure [BIDS, @gorgolewski_brain_2016], with a rich ecosystem of tools being available
+recordings) and their analysis [@nichols_best_2017], but also the detailed documentation of the data collection process [i.e. notes and data about the scan sessions themselves, @borghi_data_2018; @glover_function_2012], standardisation in this domain is currently lacking.
+Most current approaches focus on automatised reproducible analysis (e.g. https://github.com/ReproNim), and shared MR images often only made available after transformation into a derivative data format, such as the Brain Imaging Data Structure [BIDS, @gorgolewski_brain_2016], with a rich ecosystem of tools being available